 – by Fred Schlomka – 6/11/2024

-The Green Olive Collective’s Fred Shlomka reflects on his time traveling in Israel/Palestine and about the political fragmentation and dissonances he encounters in this time of ongoing catastrophe and reckoning.
+After some time abroad, Green Olive Collective’s Fred Schlomka reflects on Israel/Palestine, and the the political fragmentation and dissonances he encounters in this time of ongoing catastrophe and reckoning.

 It’s a challenging journey.
 Arriving back in Israel/Palestine after some time abroad is always a shift of gears.
 My route from Shetland took me to Minnesota for a family event, then a 600-mile cycle ride to Saint Louis via Nebraska and Kansas, exploring the back roads of America.
 There’s nothing quite like a bit of a cycle ride to clear the head.

 After a visit with my son and his family for the Rosh Hashana (Jewish New Year) holiday, I fly from Saint Louis to Philadelphia, London, Qatar and Amman.
-Then following a couple of business meetings I take a car and driver to the Sheikh Hussein/Beit Shean land border, cross into Israel, then another car back home to Jaffa.
+Then following a couple of business meetings, one of our drivers takes me to the Sheikh Hussein/Beit Shean land border, cross into Israel, then another car back home to Jaffa.
 Fifteen hours in the air plus four hours driving takes its toll.
 As I rest in the taxi, my Christian driver Michael extols the virtue of love to overcome the present madness.
 He’s not wrong.
 We talk politics.
 Michael is a believer in the one God and speaks the words of Jesus, words that cut to the chase, of forgiveness and love, of human contact and turning the other cheek, and especially that killing and war is not the path to anyone’s righteousness, least of all the state of Israel or the cause of Palestinian freedom.

 I visit Yosef who is sub-leasing my house in Ajame.
 He is Druze, a gun-toting IDF veteran and a staunch supporter of Netanyahu.
 As we drink coffee the conversation drifts to ‘the situation’.
 “This country has always been at war and always will be”, he states, parroting a common misconception among those who do not study history.
 I point out that during the Ottoman centuries there was little friction or war between the various religious and ethnic groups.
 He is dismissive, yet acknowledges that the Druze have survived by giving their loyalty to whatever sovereignty happens to rule their land, whether Lebanon, Syria or in his case, Israel.
 He even admires Ben Gvir, the authoritarian leader of the hard-right and messianic Jews.
 A dangerous man I venture but Yosef assures me that Bibi needs Ben Gvir at his right hand in order to impose order and strength, and defeat the enemy.